Made with Code: Events

 Made with Code website has a resource directory for parents and girls to enter their ZIP code and find more information about new local events.

 92nd annual White House Christmas Tree Lighting Ceremony

-Made with Code partnered with National Park Foundation to organised a campaign in 2014 to light up 56 official White House Christmas trees in President's Park.
+Made with Code partnered with National Park Foundation to organise a campaign in 2014 to light up 56 official White House Christmas trees in President's Park.
 More than 300,000 people, mostly young girls, participated and programmed the designs of the lights on the trees through selecting different shapes, sizes, and colors of the lights, and animate different patterns using introductory programming language.

 Others

 Partnership with Code School

 Made with Code has partnered with Code School in June 2014 and provided three-month free accounts in Code School for women and minorities already in the technology industry to expand their skills.
 This initiative widened Made with Code's target group to also include those who have already started a career in the tech industry, in addition to the initial target group of young without prior coding experience.

 Google raise gender diversity in Code School by giving $50 million over three years to provide for related programs.
 They concurrently work with DonorsChoose.org and Codecademy or Khan Academy for the trial of a project.
 They also collaborated with the Science and Entertainment Exchange.